-The kingdom of Bohemia reached its height of power and prestige during the reign of Charles IV (1346-1378), the second Luxembourg on the throne of Bohemia: In 1344, the Prague Archbishopric was founded.
-He established Charles University in 1348 - it was the first university founded north of the Alps.
-Charles IV was crowned Roman Emperor in Rome in 1355.
+The kingdom of Bohemia reached its peak in terms of power and prestige during the reign of Charles IV (1346-1378) who was the second Luxembourg king on the Czech throne (but with "the half of blood" from Premyslid dynasty).
+In 1344 he founded the Prague Archbishopric, the Charles University (1348) as the first university to the north of the Alps.
+In 1355 Charles IV became the Roman Emperor.

 Geography and Climate

-The Czech Republic is comprised of three historical regions: Bohemia, Moravia, and a part of Silesia, and is divided into several districts.
-Czechs like to think of their country as "the bridge between East and West".
-It is geographically located in the center of Europe and borders four other countries: Poland to the north, Germany to the north and west, Austria to the south, and Slovakia to the east.
+The Czech Republic consists of three regions: Bohemia, Moravia and a part of Silesia, and is divided into several districts.
+It is located in the centre of Europe and has borders with four countries: Poland to the north, Germany to the north and west, Austria to the south and Slovakia to the east.

-The terrain is typically hilly with wide rolling plains.
-The western part of the Czech Republic has more low mountains and plateaus than Moravia, which tends to be flatter.
-Extensive forests provide for an active lumber industry; a delightful system of mountain hiking and biking trails; and shelter for a rich supply of game animals including deer, roebuck, wild boar, pheasant, and rabbit.
-Thirty-four percent of the Czech Republic is forested.
+The terrain is typically hilly with wide plains and many forests.
+The western part of the Czech Republic is more hilly than flatter Moravia.
+You can find here a large system of hiking and biking trails.
+34 percent of the Czech Republic is forested.

-The climate of the Czech Republic can be described as typical European continental influenced climate with warm, dry summers and fairly cold winters.
-January is the coldest month with daytime temperatures usually around zero, but in some cases winter months can be very cold with temperatures far below zero and strong, cold winds.
+The climate of the Czech Republic can be described as typical European continental climate with warm, dry summers and cold winters.
+The coldest month is January (the daytime temperatures often around zero, but sometimes with temperatures far below zero).

-In summer daytime temperatures reach 20-25°C, but sometimes quite higher, 30°C or more.
-In most of the time is dry weather with sunny spells, although sometimes heavy Thunderstorms can occur at the end of the day, especially in the mountainous regions.
-July is the warmest month with an average Temperature of nearly 20°C
+In summer daytime temperatures reach 20-25°C, but sometimes 30°C or more.
+The weather is dry and sunny, with sudden thunderstorms at the end of the day.
+The warmest month is July (the average temperature of 20°C).

-Prague is home to a number of famous cultural attractions, many of which survived the violence and destruction of 20th-century Europe.
-Main attractions include the Prague Castle, the Charles Bridge, Old Town Square with the Prague astronomical clock, the Jewish Quarter, Petřín hill and Vyšehrad.
-Since 1992, the extensive historic centre of Prague has been included in the UNESCO list of World Heritage Sites.
-Prague is the fifth most visited European city after London, Paris, Istanbul and Rome.
+Prague has got a number of cultural attractions - the Prague Castle, the Charles Bridge, Old Town Square with the astronomical clock, the Jewish Quarter, Petřín hill and Vyšehrad castle.
+Since 1992 the historic centre of Prague has been included in the UNESCO list of World Heritage Sites.
+Prague is the 20th most visited city in the world.

-The majority of the 10.5 million inhabitants of the Czech Republic are ethnically and linguistically Czech (95%).
-They are descendants of Slavic people from the Black Sea-Carpathian region which settled in the sixth century into Bohemia, Moravia and parts of present day Austria.
+The majority of more the 10 millions of inhabitants in the Czech Republic are ethnically and linguistically Czech (95%).
 Other ethnic groups include Germans, Romani, Poles and Hungarians.
-Historical minorities like those of Germans and Poles are declining due to assimilation.
-The Roma community is growing, while there is also a growing Vietnamese community.
-Other ethnic communities like Greeks, Turks, Italians and Yugoslavs are found in its capital city, Prague.
-Since the dissolution of Czechoslovakia, Slovaks staying in the Czech Republic have comprised roughly 3% of the population.
+There is also a growing Vietnamese community.
+Since the dissolution of Czechoslovakia the Slovaks in the Czech Republic comprise cca 3% of the population.

 Currency in the Czech Republic

-You can get Czech crowns in banks, where you will pay at least 2 % of the total amount to change money.
-The best rate you can find in a private bureau de change, but before exchange ask the staff there to tell you the precise amount that they intend to pay you.
-The sign 0 % commission often does not relate to sale, but purchase of foreign currency.
-It can also happen that an advantageous exchange rate, which the bureau de change advertises to attract customers, only applies for exchange of money in excess of a certain amount (for example 100 euros) or you will be charged a fee for the exchange.
+You can get Czech crowns in banks, where you will pay the charge cca 2 % of the total amount.
+Better rate you could find in private exchange bureaus, but before changing your money ask the staff about you the net amount they will give you.
+"0 % commission" sign is often not concerning a sale, but a purchase of foreign currency.
+It may happen that better exchange rate advertised by the bureau is intended to attract customers and relates only exchange of money in excess of a certain amount, or they will charge you an exchange fee.

-If you have an international payment card, you can of course make direct payments or withdraw money from a ATM.
-These can be found not only in busy city centres, but also in banks and in large shopping centres.
-The vast majority of them accept all regular international types of payment cards (Visa, MasterCard, Plus, Maestro, Cirrus and others).
-You can also use these cards to make payments in most shops, hotels and restaurants or at petrol stations.
+In case of international payment cards there is a possibility to realize payment transactions or withdraw money from ATMs, which can be found in a city centre, in banks and in most shopping centres.
+All regular international types of payment cards are accepted (Visa, MasterCard, Maestro, Cirrus and others).
+You can realize payment transactions in almost all shops, restaurants, muzeums, hotels and tank stations.

-Detailed information about the current CZK exchange rate with regards to other global currencies and a currency calculator can be found on web pages of the Czech National Bank.
+For more information about the actual exchange rate of CZK towards other currencies and a calculator for exchange see web pages of the Czech National Bank.

-The Czech Republic is one of the main transit points in Europe.
-The largest and main Czech airport is the international airport in Prague-Ruzyně, which changed its name to Václav Havel Airport Prague in 2012.
+The Czech Republic is a large transport point of Europe.
+The main Czech airport is the international airport in Prague-Ruzyně (Václav Havel Airport Prague).

 Other Useful Information

-Mobile telephones in Europe work on frequencies of 900 MHz and 1,800 MHz.
-The network for mobile telephones in the USA uses a frequency of 1,900 MHz.
-Newer types of mobile telephones can already handle both the European network and also the network in the USA without any problems.
-The international dialling code for the Czech Republic is +420 (00420).
+Mobile telephones here work on frequencies of 900 MHz and 1800 MHz which is different (as in the whole Europe) from the network for mobile telephones in the USA which uses a frequency of 1900 MHz, but newer mobile phones can handle it and work both in the USA and Europe.
+The international dialing code for the Czech Republic: +420 or 00420.